Sewer56/sewer56-archives-nx/doc/docs/Specification/Overview.md

 Example use cases:

 - Storing a binary baked-in hashtable to quickly find files by name.
-- Storing update information for a mod package if Nx is used to power a package manager.
+- Storing update information for a mod package if R3A is used to power a package manager.
 - Storing file metadata (read/write timestamps, file permissions, etc.)

 #### Support for Dictionary Compression

 See [Dictionaries].
-The Nx format now supports the usage of zstd dictionaries to compress data within the archive.
+The R3A format now supports the usage of zstd dictionaries to compress data within the archive.
 Some extra info can be found in [Research: Dictionaries] and [Research: Decode Speed].

 You can now opt in to train data on small files included within the archive, and use